anosikeosifo/anosikeosifo.github.io/_posts/2017-02-19-Iterators-and-iterables.markdown

 - keys()
 - values()

-* N.B Its important to note that plain javascript objects are not iterable by default.
+* **N.B** *Its important to note that plain Javascript objects are not iterable.*

 ## **Optional Iterator Methods** (*return* and *throw*)

 ### return()
-This gives the iterator an opportuniy to auto-cleanup should an iteration end prematurely.
-After which it closes the iterator.
+This gives the iterator an opportuniy to auto-cleanup should an iteration end prematurely, after which it closes the iterator.

 ### throw()
-When used, this method forwards a method call to a genrtator that is iterated over via yield.
+When used, this forwards a method call to a generator that is iterated over via `yield`.
 A [further study on iterators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#iterator) would epxatiate on this.

 ## Finishing Iterators
-The iteration protocols distinguishes two ways of finishing an iterator:
+The iteration protocols describes two ways of finishing an iterator:
 - Exhaustion
 - Closing